grew-nlp/grew_doc/content/grewpy/modify_data.md

     4036

-Similarily to the `CorpusDraft` above, there is a mmodule `GRSDraft` which can be inspected and which is mutable.
+Similarily to the `CorpusDraft` above, there is a module `GRSDraft` which can be inspected and which is mutable.

 ```python_alt
 from grewpy import GRSDraft